kherrick/x-postpress/README.md

 ## Use

 * Add the tag into the document and style.
-Content can slotted, or fetched over the network as json modeled on the [WordPress REST API](https://developer.wordpress.org/rest-api/) [List Posts endpoint](https://developer.wordpress.org/rest-api/reference/posts/#list-posts), as well as preparsed HTML.
+Content can be slotted, or fetched over the network as [JSON](https://www.json.org/json-en.html) modeled on the [WordPress REST API](https://developer.wordpress.org/rest-api/) [List Posts endpoint](https://developer.wordpress.org/rest-api/reference/posts/#list-posts), as well as preparsed HTML.

   ```html
   <style>